Quasiminimal structures, groups and Zariski-like geometries: Independence in Abstract Elementary Classes

 A FUR-class will be defined using six axioms, AI-AVI.
 For the sake of readability, instead of first presenting all the definitions needed and then giving the axioms in the form of a simple list, we will start listing the axioms and give the related definitions, lemmas and remarks in midst of them.

 The reader can check that the model class of any $\o$-stable first order theory with finite Morley rank satisfies the axioms.
 We also give the following two non-elementary examples.
 The first one is also an example of a quasiminimal class (see section 2.5), and it was originally presented in \cite{baldwin}.
 The second example, on the other hand, is a FUR-class that does not arise from a quasiminimal pregeometry.
-It is easy to check that the examples satisfy our axioms, but the details for Example \ref{equivalence} can be found in \cite{lisuri}.

-\begin{example} Let $\K$ be the class of all models $M=(M,E)$ such that $E$ is an equivalence relation on $M$ with infinitely many classes, each of size $\aleph_0$.
+It is easy to check that the examples satisfy our axioms, but the details for Example \ref{equivalence} can be found in \cite{lisuri}. sucthe \begin{example} Let $\K$ be the class of all models $M=(M,E)$ such that $E$ is an equivalence relation on $M$ with infinitely many classes, each of size $\aleph_0$.
 For any set $X$, we define the closure of $X$ to be

 We define $\preccurlyeq$ so that $\A \preccurlyeq \B$ if $\A \subseteq \B$ and $\A=\textrm{cl}(\A)$. \end{example}